Malala Yousafzai is a young Pakistani teenager whose fight for the right of girls to receive an education has inspired admiration all over the world.

 Sugggest what measures could be taken to reach the goal of equality.

-- This UN survey, displays gender inequalities among the UN member countries.
+- This UN survey, UN statistics and indicators on women and men, displays gender inequalities among the UN member countries.

 - Compare Norway to one or two other countries of your choice.
 Focus on all the fields of concern.